-In the fund financial statements, capital assets used in governmental fund operations are accounted for as capital outlay expenditures of the governmental fund upon acquisition.
+The costs of normal maintenance and repairs that do not add to the value of the asset or materially extend assets' lives are not capitalized.
+In the fund financial statements, capital assets used in the governmental fund operations are accounted for as capital outlay expenditures upon acquisition.